gitusercz/LLMM/README.md

 ### An Arduino comes into action
 In the back of my head I knew that Arduinos can act like HID devices.
 So I have set up an IDE, got a mini USB cable and an old Arduino Leonardo board.

 ![board](/resources/leonardo.jpg)

 The online IDE has handy example programs.
 I tested faking a keyboard first, then I had my first working sketch (as programs called this way in the arduino world as I learnt) in 10 minutes.
 The online IDE works fine, but it seems to me it looses the Arduini, when the microcontroller enters to fake to be a HID device.
 So I installed the standalone IDE, which did not have this problem.

 So I came up with a short sketch that:

+ 1. Moves the mouse poiner into a random direction (X and Y coordinate is random in the range 2 and 10 pixels)
+2. waits some time (a random time value between 111 and 222 millisec)
+3.  moves the mouse pointer back to its original position
+4. waits some time (a random time value between 3 and 5 minutes)
+5. Jumps to point 1.
+The number of times this cycle happens is defined in a counter variable, which currently set to 80.
+Therefore mouse movement ends after a time between 4 or 6:36 hours.

+## Sumary
+With this arduino programmed and connected to your computer now you have an additional mouse connected.
+This occasionaly moves the mouse, barely noticeable.
+If it takes 5 seconds to move your mouse (touch the touchpad) and enter your password.
+And if you do it three times a day it will save you __an hour__ annually, not counting the inconvenience.

+*(3 times 5 seconds times 20 working days in an average month times 12 months in a year == 60 minutes).*

+Best regards,
+Attila Czibere
+2023-02-11